Michael-Nyawade/Michael-Nyawade.github.io/README.md

 ## 📂 Featured Projects

+### Customer Segmentation Using RFM Analysis

+Segmented customers using RFM metrics and K-Means clustering to uncover behavioral groups like VIPs and at-risk users, enabling data-driven marketing and retention strategies.

 ### Kenyan Housing Market Analysis

 Performed Exploratory Data Analysis (EDA) on the Kenyan housing market to evaluate how property size and location influence housing prices.